-How do you tell the difference between Annie and Alden?
+How do you tell the difference between Annie and Archie?

 Coming Soon

-Where did Annie, Grinnell, and Alden come from?
+Where did Annie and her mates come from?

 Annie and Grinnell were first spotted in late 2016 establishing their territory at the Campanile.
 Bird bands are one of the best ways scientists can learn about a bird’s life.
 Unfortunately, Annie is not banded, so we don’t know where she came from or how old she is.
 But we do know about Grinnell’s life history!
 Grinnell was banded as a nestling by the Santa Cruz Predatory Bird Research Group in 2013 near Martinez, California with his brother, so he’s a local bird.
 Alden first showed up at the Campanile in 2022.
 He is not banded, so we don’t know where he came from.